dongfang-steven-yang/faraway-frustum/README.md

 6. Calculate the mAP for faraway objects:
    Run `.../cpp/calculate_mAP.py` to print final mAP (easy, mod, hard) for 3D/BEV object detection.

+## Acknowledgement

+The mask-RCNN part in our work was based on the implementation: https://github.com/matterport/Mask_RCNN.

 ## Contact

 - Dongfang Yang: yang.3455@osu.edu